Jenni-Hawk/Advanced_Topic_Modeling/README.md

 ## 🔍 Research Findings
 - BERTopic greatly outperformed LSA on human topic [coherence scoring](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling/blob/main/Test%20Summary.pdf)
 - From an intuitive perspective, BERTopic + GPT4 + all-MiniLM-L6-v2 appeared to deliver more accurate topic labels than Llama2 + BAII/bge-small-en.
 However Llama2 + BAII/bge-small-en seems to be a viable fallback for this use case if the OpenAI API isn't available.
-  - It would be interesting to dive deeper into understanding LLM performance in topic labeling and get a quantitative understanding of this through a human preference scoring methodology.
+  - A next evolution would be to implement a quantitative research study where humans determine which of the LLM topic labels are best.
 One issue arount this is the stochastic nature of OpenAI.
 While OpenAI promised developers a seed state for reproducibility it hadn't yet materialized when I last checked on it.
 - [Case Study: Business Audience](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling/blob/main/Tweets%20Case%20Study%20Tech.pdf)
 - [Test Summary Sheet](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling/blob/main/Test%20Summary.pdf)